What Is an Orthopedic Doctor?

 However, some orthopedists also do non-surgical interventions and some physiatrists do non-surgical procedures.
 Patients choosing which type of physician to see should carefully review what services each individual physician offers and what specialty areas they practice in.

-People often visit an orthopedic doctor when they’re experiencing acute or chronic musculoskeletal pain.
+An orthopedic doctor will see patients when they’re experiencing acute or chronic musculoskeletal pain.
 This includes pain radiating and/or originating from the neck, upper back, lower back, shoulders, elbows, arms, hands, wrists, knees, feet, and ankles.

 “We address musculoskeletal pain occurring anywhere except the chest or the head,” says Dr. Lord.